cmu-sei/juneberry/docs/overview.md

     ... store your input data for models in this directory ...
 ```

-In most cases each workspace will have some python code for defining the model and perhaps transforms
+In most cases, each workspace will have some python code for defining the model, and perhaps transforms
 or other plugins.
-In this case, each workspace should have package and corresponding setup.py file.
+In those situations, the workspace should have a package and corresponding setup.py file.

 Most Juneberry commands will assume the current working directory is the workspace.
 However, the workspace
 directory path can be set via the `-w` command line switch or the `JUNEBERRY_WORKSPACE` environment